LenaJosse/LenaJosse.github.io/_pages/PhD_defense.md

 </div>

 **Venue**
-You can take the RER B from Paris to Orsay-Ville (direction Saint-Rémy-lès-Chevreuse).
+You can take the RER B (blue in the image below) from Paris to Orsay-Ville (direction Saint-Rémy-lès-Chevreuse).
 At the station, exit on the west side to reach the Paris-Saclay campus, or on the east side to go toward the city center of Orsay.
+And then walk to Bâtiment 121 (in red)!

 <img
   src='/images/orsay-map.png'
-  alt='Map showing directions from Orsay-Ville station' style='max-width: 100%; height: auto; border-radius: 8px; margin-top: 16px;'>
+  alt='Map showing directions from Orsay-Ville station' style='max-width: 60%; height: auto; border-radius: 8px; margin-top: 16px;'>

 ---
 ### Jury Members: